orstavik/JoiComponents/tutorials/Pattern3_TwoFacedCollection.md

 in order to create a custom collection with custom behavior into which to put objects: you don't need to create an ItemClass in order to wrap objects you put in a CustomCollection.

-However, in HTML template language you don't have the same imperative logic.
-You don't have for loops.
+However, in HTML, you don't have the same imperative logic as in JS.
+You don't have `for`-loops.
 You don't have variables.
-So.
-Designing HTML templates require a different logic than what you would do in JS.
+Therefore, designing HTML templates require a different logic than what you would do in JS.
 Using a wrapper element in HTML gives you both a) a different way to specify which children elements are to be iterated over how and when, and b) an alterable container into which data can vary from time to time.